Kees Kousemaker flying high over Lambiek in Amsterdam, a drawing by Peter Pontiac for the occasion of Lambiek's move to Kerkstraat 78

 Lambiek's studio apartment, sketch by Adrian Tomine (1996)

 Three things stand out about these exhibitions: in the first place it was remarkable how Kees treated them as genuine Art Exhibitions, always making sure to invite the critics and patrons of the "real" art scene.
-Secondly, Kees hailed his comic artists with unequaled generosity and hospitality, often putting them up in the famous studio-apartment above the store, which not only provided its occupants with a quiet place in the center of Amsterdam, but was also decorated with the most quaint and exquisite comic art.
-A true Valhalla for any comics fan.
+Secondly, Kees hailed his comic artists with unequaled generosity and hospitality, often putting them up in the famous studio-apartment above the store, where they in turn showed their gratitude by making a drawing on the studio wall.
+Eventually, the appartment not only provided its occupants with a quiet place in the center of Amsterdam, but it also became a true Valhalla for any comics fan.

 Thirdly, the openings of these exhibitions were joyous occasions for which the whole comics community was invited.
 They would last until the last glass of beer and wine had been consumed, and often continued into the night at the café on the other side of the street.
 The highlight of any opening was the speech given by Kees.
 He was a gifted orator with a great sense of humor.